FuelLabs/fuels-ts/apps/docs/src/guide/contracts/deploying-contracts.md

 - `deployContract` for deploying the entire contract bytecode in a single create transaction.
 - `deployContractAsBlobs` for deploying the contract in chunks as blobs, and then deploying the contract as a create transaction.

-> **Note:** Due to the nature of blob deployments, both `deploy` and `deployContractAsBlobs` may require multiple transactions to deploy the contract.
+> **Note:** If the contract is deployed via blob deployments, multiple transactions will be required to deploy the contract.

-The deployment process used by the `ContractFactory` is dependent on the size of the contract you are attempting to deploy.
-The threshold for the contract size is dictated by the chain.
-You can find the maximum contract size supported by the chain by querying the chains consensus parameters.

-<<< @/../../docs-snippets/src/guide/contracts/deploying-contracts.test.ts#get-contract-max-size{ts:line-numbers}

 ## Deploying a Contract Guide